samba/samba.github.io/_posts/2016-10-26-data-model-fluidity-in-analytics.md

 The problems of [structured data models][2] arise from its legacy: many vendors' systems are built around performance, from an age when the most obvious way to achieve performance was to constrain the fields that your application could populate.

 Who of you, consultants in the Google Analytics field, remember its genesis as [Urchin][6]?
 You may recall the days when we had only Pageviews, and then Google's extension of the data model to incorporate Events (interactions).
 Many consultants found the Category/Action/Label model too limiting, so they tucked multiple other values (concatenated) into the Label field.
-This often proved unweildy for analysis, so we asked Google for [Custom Variables][9], and they gave us 5 "slots" to combine any key/values we wanted, initially.
+This often proved unwieldy for analysis, so we asked Google for [Custom Variables][9], and they gave us 5 "slots" to combine any key/values we wanted, initially.

 See a trend here?
 They've long operated on *fixed structures*, which imposes limits on the kinds of things we can express about a particular interaction.
 With the addition of [Custom Dimensions][10] and Metrics, our capabilities in GA have improved, however we're still bound by a structure, even if it's so "wide" that we may rarely find its limits.